Wodan58/joy1/doc/JOYimplJOY.md

 The intern functions uses `strcpy` from the string parameter to the `id` buffer without checking the length of the string.
-This define truncates the string, if it is longer than ALEN, the size of the `id` bufferm and makes sure that the last character is the 0 terminator of a string.
+This define truncates the string, if it is longer than ALEN, the size of the `id` buffer, and makes sure that the last character is the 0 terminator of a string.

 CORRECT\_NEG\_INTEGER